hathibelagal-dev/instantpolyglot/docs/eng/Old_English.md

 ### Nouns

 Nouns in Old English had three genders (masculine, feminine, and neuter), four cases (nominative, accusative, genitive, and dative), and two numbers (singular and plural).
-There were several declension patterns, known as "strong" and "weak" declensions.
+There were several declension patterns, known as “strong” and “weak” declensions.

-Example of a strong masculine noun declension (**stān** - "stone"):
+Example of a strong masculine noun declension (**stān** - “stone”):

 | Case | Singular | Plural |
 |------|----------|--------|